Find Your Perfect School

 Coolidge houses Central Arizona College.
 This city is home to the Hohokam Native American tribe, and some of its cuisines are influenced by their culture.
 The city boasts an assortment of restaurants to choose from, with Rolbeto’s Mexican Restaurant leading the list.
 It is a favorite by both visitors and locals alike for traditional Mexican dishes, from its steak and shrimp plate to steak and shrimp quesadillas.

 Estrella Mountain Community College of the Maricopa Community Colleges is one of the country’s largest and oldest community college districts.
 Since 1992, the college has provided meaningful and engaging learning environments.
 They have a range of degrees and certificates offered across a diverse field of interest.

 One of its many offerings is the Associate of Applied Science in Culinary Arts.
-Designed to prepare students for entry-level positions in diverse foodservice operations, the program teaches them the necessary and relevant skills to master the preparation of casual and upscale cuisine, whether it is for full-time service, banquet, a la carte, or bakery operations.
+Designed to prepare students for entry-level positions in diverse food service operations, the program teaches them the necessary and relevant skills to master the preparation of casual and upscale cuisine, whether it is for full-time service, banquets, a la carte, or bakery operations.

 Students need to submit a formal application before the kitchen tour and interview to be admitted to the program.
 Once they are in, they must earn a grade of C or better across all the program courses.

 Estrella Mountain Community College is in Avondale, Arizona.
 This city has no shortage of dining options with its host of first-rate restaurants, whether one goes for casual eating spots or fine dining.
 One can also find full-service steakhouses and brewpubs for those who prefer trendy breakfast and brunch spots.
 Their famous eating places include Barrio Queen, Portillo’s, Café Zupa’s, Habit Grill, and the Halal Guys.